Lunch Box Love – Lunch Note Ideas for Your Kids

 I probably don’t need to tell you this, but being a sick parent can really suck!

 Last year, my family went through a LOT!
-I have faced off against serious illnesses before in my 20’s, but never before have I had to deal with an illness while being a parent.
+I have faced off against serious illnesses before in my 20’s, but never before have I had to deal with an illness as big as cancer while being a parent.
 As any parent knows, the only thing worse than being sick (and feeling crappy) is being sick with kids.
 We all know from the in-flight passenger announcements given by the flight attendants at the beginning of each flight that we should secure our own oxygen masks before assisting others.
 Likewise, we are of little use to those we love if we don’t first take care of ourselves.
 Even if this makes sense on a logical level, it goes against our biology… no matter what, when it comes to survival, we will always seek to put our kids first.

 That said, being really, really sick, caused all our family routines to go haywire — the universe felt upside-down.
 “Mommy takes care of us, not the other way around…” My daughters struggled with the idea of me being incapacitated at times.
 The fact that I was no longer present at school drop-offs and pick ups, or even at the dinner table at times was unnerving.